Permian light crude stranded as U.S. oil exports begin to flow

-NEW YORK (Reuters) - Washington’s decision to allow exports of an ultra light crude offers a potential boon to U.S. producers that will bypass drillers in the Permian basin because the country’s fastest growing shale play lacks pipelines or affordable trucking.
+NEW YORK, Aug 18 (Reuters) - Washington’s decision to allow exports of an ultra light crude offers a potential boon to U.S. producers that will bypass drillers in the Permian basin, because the country’s fastest growing shale play lacks pipelines or affordable trucking.

 The first exports of condensate have been from the nearby Eagle Ford Shale, a formation served by pipelines and rail, enabling producers to transport condensate to the coast.